-Continue reading to learn more about the cerebellum, where it’s located, and what all it does.
+Continue reading to learn more about the cerebellum, its location, and its function.

 The cerebellum can be found just below your cerebrum and behind the upper portion of your brain stem.
 This is the area at the base of your skull where your head meets your neck.

 The cerebellum is divided up into three different parts called lobes.
 These lobes are separated from each other by deep grooves called fissures.
 There are two major components of the cerebellum:

 - Cerebellar cortex: This is a layer of thin, heavily folded tissue that contains most of the nerve cells in the cerebellum.

 - Cerebellar nuclei: Found deep within the cerebellum, the nerve cells of the cerebellar nuclei are primarily involved in sending information from the cerebellum.